TylerTemp/SaintsField/README.md

 *   `bool freeSign=false`

-    If true, it'll allow you to sign any object to this field, and display an error message if it does not meet the requirement(s).
+    If true, it'll allow you to assign any object to this field, and display an error message if it does not meet the requirement(s).

     Otherwise, it will try to prevent the change.